jaredly/esyi/Readme.md

 ## Later on

+- [ ] maybe fetch tarballs from the opam mirror directly
 - [ ] maybe use a global cache for fetched things? currently using a project-local cache
 - [ ] support multiple architecture targets!